- Overview

 Pyeon Hyeyoung

-Pyeon Hyeyoung was born in Seoul in 1972 and graduated from the Seoul Institute of Arts with a degree in Creative Writing and Hanyang University Graduate School with a degree in Korean Literature.
-Pyeon made her literary debut in 2000 with her short story winning the annual spring literary contest by Seoul Shinmun.
-Story collections created by Pyeon Hyeyoung include Aoi Garden, To the Farm, Wooing of Dusk, and The Night Passes.
-Novels written by Pyeon include The Ashes and the Red and I Went to the Woods in the West.
-Pyeon has received various awards including the Hankook Ilbo Literary Award, the Lee Hyosuk Literary Award, the Dongin Literary Award, the Hyundai Literary Award, and Today's Young Artist's Award.
-She is a current professor in the Department of Creative Writing of Myongji University.
+Pyeon Hyeyoung (F) was born in Seoul in 1972 and graduated from the Seoul Institute of the Arts with a degree in Creative Writing and Hanyang University' Graduate School with a degree in Korean Literature.
+Pyeon made her literary debut in 2000 when one of her short stories received the annual Spring Literary Award by the Seoul Shinmun.
+Story collections written by Pyeon include Aoi Garden, To the Farm, The Wooing of Dusk and The Night Passes.
+Novels written by Pyeon include The Ashes and the Red, I Went to the Woods in the West, The Law of Virtues, The Hole, and Forcing the Dead.
+Pyeon has received various awards including the Hankook Ilbo Literary Award, Lee Hyo-seok Literary Award, Today's Young Artist Award, Kim Dong-in Literary Award, Young Writer's Award, Hyundae Literary Award, and Shirley Jackson Award.
+She is currently professor in the Department of Creative Writing at Myongji University.